IdleMuse/helios/user/pages/08.time/default.md

 Days within a cycle are numbered using "universal numerals" (I, II, III, IV, V, VI, VII, VIII, IX, and so on..), and the years are simply numbered (measured since [First Fall](/history)).

 An example date would thus be **XVI Ravi 316**, (the planned date of the first session of Helios!), the 16th day of the first cycle of the 316th year since humans (and vahana) arrived in the Helios system.
+Years are often suffixed 'FF', meaning 'years since [First Fall](/history)'.

 ##### For more interesting dates, see [History](/history)